 There is a technique for demonstrating product on-camera.
-In my TV/film industry, it’s called “playing your action towards the lens”.
+In the TV/film industry, it’s called “playing your action towards the lens”.

 Subtle does it

-Here, I am shooting a product video, but without a hard sell.
-You’ll notice that I do not draw attention to the product, but instead move it in a subtle way so that the labels or brand play out towards the camera (the viewer) thus still achieving the goal of brand awareness.
+Here we are shooting a product video.
+You’ll notice that I don’t overtly draw attention to the product, but instead move it in a subtle way so that the label or brand name faces toward the camera (the viewer), thus still achieving the goal of brand awareness.

 Don’t pull a Ricky Bobby

-With close shots on your hands – be sure that your hands, fingers, and nails are well groomed to avoid upstaging your product or shot.
-Super important if you are handling food or beauty, wellbeing related products/topics.
+- With close up shots of your hands, ensure your hands, fingers, and nails are well-groomed to avoid upstaging your product or shot.
+This is critical if you are handling food, or demonstrating beauty products, or heal and wellbeing topics.

 If you have a question or you what me to cover a topic for you let me know.
 I’m always listening.